karafka/null-logger/README.md

 ```

 ## Usage
-On NullLogger instance you can call method which corresponds to ruby log levels (unknown, fatal, error, warn, info, debug), ex:
+On NullLogger instance you can call methods which corresponds to Ruby Logger log levels (unknown, fatal, error, warn, info, debug), ex:

 ```ruby
   NullLogger.new.fatal # return nil